Posts

 Image

-Update After 3 years of waiting, the latest book of the Ram Chandra series, ' War of Lanka ' is now out.
-It was released on 3 October, 2022.
-It is a massive 500 pages long book.
-Going by the cover and the number of pages it's giving the Oath of Vayuputra vibes for sure.
-It's going to be a hell of a ride and I'm sure it'll be worth the wait and patience.
-You can check it out and order it on Amazon using the link below. https://amzn.to/3b78aoT R am Chandra series is an ongoing mythological-fiction series by Amish Tripathi about the life of Lord Ram, Lady Sita, and Raavan.
+UPDATE: The latest book by Amish, The Chola Tigers : Avengers of Somnath is available for pre-orders now.
+Click on the link below to pre-order it now. https://amzn.to/4me29FZ R am Chandra series is an ongoing mythological-fiction series by Amish Tripathi about the life of Lord Ram, Lady Sita, and Raavan.
 Three books have been released as of now.
 The first book Scion of Ikshvaku was released in June 2015.
 The second book Sita: Warrior of Mithila was released in May 2017.
 And the third book Raavan: Enemy of Aryavarta was released in July 2019.
 Amish is currently working on the fourth book of the series, tentatively titled ' The War of Lanka '.
-Amish currently stays in London an
+Amish currently stays in London and is a Director of the Nehru Centre.
+So it would be difficult for him to manage writing books because of added responsibilities as a director.
+He also lost his father recently and that must have been a difficult time to cope with for him.
+So the delay is justified.
+Th...

 My experience at Dakshana Foundation - JNV Pune (2013-15)